larryhastings/vec/README.md

 ## Why Another Vector Class?

-I've participated in three PyWeek gaming challenges.
-In two of those three times, mid-week I wrote my own vector class out of sheer frustration.
+I've participated in four PyWeek gaming challenges.
+And twice, mid-week, I wrote my own vector class out of sheer frustration.

-The biggest problem with most Python vector objects in is that they're mutable.
-Frankly this way lies madness.
+The biggest problem with most Python vector objects in is that they're *mutable.* Frankly this way lies madness.
 Vector objects should be immutable--it just makes sense from an API perspective.
 What if you set the position of some game-engine pawn to be a particular vector object, then modify that vector object?
-Should the pawn update its position automatically--and if so, how is it supposed to know the value changed?
+Should the pawn update its position automatically--and if so, how would it know the value changed?

 Similarly, some vector classes use degrees for polar coordinates instead of radians.